djherron/NeSy4VRD/extensibility/README.md

 * continue experimenting, now with the added benefit of the additional stuff object class 'water';
 * contribute the enriched set of NeSy4VRD visual relationship annotations, and the enriched companion VRD-World ontology, to research communities.

-Detailed information about each of the three components of the NeSy4VRD extensibility support infrastructure is available in a README file inside each of the respective folders:  **analysis**, **protocol** and **workflow**.
+Detailed information specifically about each of the three components of the **NeSy4VRD extensibility support infrastructure** is available in README files inside each of the respective folders:  **analysis**, **protocol** and **workflow**.

+More detailed information about aspects of the **NeSy4VRD extensibility support infrastructure** in general, are available in this folder in supplementary README files.